-The Proposal Submission System/Abstract Management Module can assist you if you are conducting a 'call for proposals, a 'call for presenters' or a 'call for articles' in preparation for a conference, convention, or publication, this will allow your presenters to submit their proposals online.
-After which, you can organize committees to screen and rate the proposal to make a selection.
+The Proposal Submission System/Abstract Management Module can assist you if you are conducting a 'call for proposals, a 'call for presenters' or a 'call for articles' in preparation for a conference, convention, or publication, which will allow your presenters to submit their proposals online.
+After which, you can organize committees to screen and rate the proposals to make a selection.

-With the help of the diagram to the right, let's follow the progress of a proposal submission through its 'life-cycle'.
+With the help of the diagram to the right, you can follow the progress of a proposal submission through its 'life-cycle'.

 There are plenty of configuration options in the Proposal System that will allow you to close topics for committee signup, once enough committee members have been assigned to one of the topics of their choice.
 Committee and scoring assignments can be done manually by admin or chair, or automatically by the system, based on criteria that you set up in advance.
 Other options will allow the elimination of the chairman position and allow admin to fill this role if the call for proposals expected response is smaller and does not require so much manpower for screening and committee assignments.